RSS

 The 5 Most Frequently Asked Questions About Amherst Island, Ontario

 When we show properties on Amherst Island, we always get the same five questions—whether it’s a young family looking for a slower pace, a couple dreaming of waterfront views, or retirees seeking community and quiet.
-We’ve answered them so many times we decided to make a video (you’ll find it below ), and if you prefer reading, here's the full scoop!
+We’ve answered them so many times we decided to make a video (you’ll find it below), and if you prefer reading, here's the scoop!
+If you want ALL of the info and links about Amherst Island, that’s here.

 1. “What’s the deal with the ferry?”